CRM2017/Propagation-for-Few-Shot-Learning/README.md

-This is a course project Paper
+This is a course project paper

 Abstract: